Updated: April 20, 2009

 In the mid-1940s, the tetanus toxoid (inactivated toxin) vaccine was combined with vaccines against diphtheria and pertussis.
 The combined DTP vaccine soon was routinely used in the United States, but is no longer recommended.

 In 1991, the Food and Drug Administration licensed the DTaP (diphtheria-tetanus-acellular pertussis) vaccine.
-While DTP vaccine was made using whole cells of the pertussis germ, DTaP is made using only small, purified pieces of the germs.
 Fewer side effects have been reported with the DTaP vaccine than with DTP.
 In 1991, DTaP was licensed for only the fourth and fifth doses in the series, and in 1997 it was licensed for all five doses.

 Two tetanus vaccines containing acellular pertussis vaccine and reduced amounts of diphtheria toxoid were licensed by the Food and Drug Administration for use in older individuals in 2005.
 These vaccines are abbreviated Tdap.